lordpba/AEON/readme.md

 **Developing and Implementing Autonomous Governance Systems for Isolated Human Habitats**

 #### Abstract:
-This PhD research aims to develop, implement, and evaluate an autonomous governance system tailored for isolated and hazardous environments, such as space colonies.
+This research aims to develop, implement, and evaluate an autonomous governance system tailored for isolated and hazardous environments, such as space colonies.
 The project will focus on creating a hybrid model that integrates AI-driven management systems with human oversight to ensure safety, ethical decision-making, social stability, and efficient political management.
 The research will culminate in a program simulation using Python and LangChain, demonstrating the system's capabilities and robustness.

 #### Research Objectives:
 1. **Design a comprehensive autonomous governance framework for isolated environments.**